lduarte1991/hxat/README.md

 	$ vagrant ssh                         # ssh into virtual box
 	$ cd /vagrant                         # change to shared directory with code
 	$ ./manage.py migrate                 # initialize database by running django migrations
+	$ ./manage.py createsuperuser         # (Optional) so you can login to the admin interface
 	$ ./manage.py runserver 0.0.0.0:8000  # run server on port 8000 (forwarded by virtual box)
 	```